jmesfo0/jmesfo0/README.md

   <img width="35%" alt="Click to join Discord!" src="https://discordapp.com/api/guilds/985515273710870638/widget.png?style=banner2"/>
 </p>

-  - ⚡ Fun fact: Once you put something on the internet, it's extremely hard to take it off. 😄
 <!--
 **jmesfo0/jmesfo0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.